How Credit Score Affects Your Rate

 "It doesn't really have to do with how much money you have, or how much money you make," Ziev says.
 "It really has to do with risk."

-For someone with a low credit score, compensating factors such as having a high amount of savings or having a high-paying job can help make them approvable for a loan, but they won't help get a better interest rate, says Greg Cook, a lender who specializes in helping first-time buyers.
+For someone with a low credit score, compensating factors such as having a high amount of savings or having a high-paying job can help them qualify for a loan, but they won't help get a better interest rate, says Greg Cook, a lender who specializes in helping first-time buyers.

 A home loan approval is based on the totality of a borrower's financial profile, Cook says.
 This includes consistent, verifiable income and a demonstrated ability to save, along with a credit score.
 The down payment and credit score have the two biggest effects on a loan rate, with a higher down payment needed if a borrower has a low credit score, he says.

-Six to 12 months of paying down credit balances and not having late payments will significantly affect a credit score, says Cyndee Kendall, regional sales manager in Northern California in the mortgage banking division at Bank of the West.
+A credit score improvement doesn't necessarily have to take a long time.
+Six to 12 months of paying down credit balances and not having late payments will significantly improve a credit score, says Cyndee Kendall, regional sales manager in Northern California in the mortgage banking division at Bank of the West.

 Easier approval on FHA, VA loans